dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
+## January 15, 2021
+* Reports should still be available for non-active assets

 ## January 14, 2021
 * Remove padding on th flex for mobile view of emails